paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-036-promotion-separation-and-involuntary-retirement-of-officers-on-the-active-duty-list.md

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (c)(2)(C).
+Pub.
+L. 118–159, § 503(b), inserted “or an approved retirement date” after “an established separation date that is within 90 days after the date the board is convened”.

+Subsec. (e)(2)(A).
+Pub.
+L. 118–159, § 505(a)(1), inserted “training,” after “Department,” and substituted “assignment, education, or training” for “assignment or education”.

 2023—Subsec. (a).
 Pub.
 L. 118–31 substituted “or Marine Corps” for “Marine Corps, or Space Force” wherever appearing.

 2021—Subsec. (a).
 Pub.
 L. 116–283 substituted “Marine Corps, or Space Force” for “or Marine Corps” wherever appearing.